-It seems most artists I know are either extroverted expressive personalities that demand attention or they are introverts who shy away from it.
-From the outside, one easily can be fooled into thinking extroverts have an advantage in this department.
-Further inspection proves this is not the case.
+Most artists I know are either extroverted, expressive personalities that demand attention or introverts who shy away from it.
+So it’s easy to believe extroverts have an advantage in this department from the outside.
+Further, inspection proves this is not the case.

-You might want to read my blog post: The Power of Believing in Yourself.
-Self-belief is a powerful quality that can help propel your career and keep it moving when it appears to everyone but you that you are against all odds.
-If you possess self-belief, it will help you be authentic and sincere in your self-promotion, and that, sprinkled with talent, will take you far.
+You might want to read my blog post: How Positive Thinking and Taking Action Make Success.
+Self-belief is a robust quality that can help propel your career and keep it moving when it appears to everyone else that you are against all odds.
+Your self-belief will help you be genuine in your promotions.
+Sprinkle in your talent, and add a dash of ambition to take you far.

 Here then are some things that all fall under the area of art marketing that you can begin to do to self-promote your art and your career: